AquaJerry/cpp-for-programmers-ud210/Readme.md

 > Obviously the code tells you how something's done.
 It doesn't tell you what
 > at a high-level is being done or why is being done.
 Without that comment you
 > don't really know what the code is supposed to do.

+### How to Learn C++

+> The way I describe this, it's like when you come to a new city.
+You want to
+> have an overview of the city and you can take a city tour.
+And then, most big
+> cities have a city tour, right?
+You go on a bus and somebody would tell you,
+> look, there's a big church, there's a museum and there's a good restaurant.
+> And, after a while you'll get some kind of idea.
+And if you have more time,
+> you'll go and begin to see if the food really was good and see if the church
+> was worth visiting for art or whatever.
+And I think that's the model for
+> learning programming: get an overview and then take into the details.
+Teach
+> the concepts in the context of concrete examples.
+People don't get abstract
+> ideas without examples.
+They just don't get it.

 ## License